 1. You may find that there are a lot of different mounting hole positions both on your computer chassis and on the mainboard.
-To choose a correct mounting hole, the key point is to keep the back-panel of the mainboard in a close fit with your system case, as shown below.
+To choose correct mounting holes, the key point is to keep the back-panel of the mainboard in a close fit with your system case, as shown below.

-2. After deciding on the proper mounting holes, position the studs between the frame of chassis and the mainboard.
-The studs are used to fix the mainboard and to keep a certain distance between the system chassis and the mainboard, in order to avoid any electrical short between the board and the metal frame of chassis.
+2. After deciding on the proper mounting holes, position the studs between the frame of the chassis and the mainboard.
+The studs are used to fix the mainboard and to keep a certain distance between the system's chassis and the mainboard, in order to avoid any electrical shorts between the board and the metal frame of the chassis.
 (If your computer case is already equipped with mounting studs, you will need to tighten screws to attach the mainboard.)

-Note: In most computer housings, you will be able to find 4 or more attachment points to install mounting studs and fix the mainboard.
-If there aren't enough matching holes, then make sure to install at least 4 mounting studs to ensure proper attachment of the mainboard.
+Note: In most computer housings, you will be able to find 4 or more attachment points to install mounting studs and then fix the mainboard.
+If there are not enough matching holes, then make sure to install at least 4 mounting studs to ensure proper attachment of the mainboard.

-Connect Front-Panel Switches/LEDs/Speaker/USB connectors
+Connect Front Panel Switches/LEDs/USBs

-You can find there are several different cables already existing in the system case and originating from the computer's front-panel devices (HDD LED, Green LED, Reset Switch, PC Speaker, or USB devices etc.) These cables serve to connect the front-panel switches, LEDs, and USB connectors to the mainboard's front-panel connectors group (PANEL1, USB2, and USB3), as shown below.
+You can find there are several different cables already existing in the system case and originating from the computer's front-panel devices (HDD LED, Power LED, Reset Switch, or USB devices etc.).
+These cables serve to connect the front-panel switches, LEDs, and USB connectors to the mainboard's front-panel connector groups (JP13 and JP5&6), as shown below.